How Biden leaves wiggle room to opt against reelection bid

 Those close to Biden insist he's not legacy shopping and that he will announce a campaign, likely after the first quarter campaign fundraising period ends this month.
 The Democratic Party cleared a path for Biden's renomination with rivals from his left, including Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, pledging to support the president's reelection.

-Bestselling self-help author Marianne Williamson will formally launch a primary challenge to Biden on Saturday that's largely being shrugged off by the party.
+Bestselling self-help author Marianne Williamson formally launched a primary challenge to Biden on Saturday that's largely being shrugged off by the party.

 The Democratic National Committee unanimously expressed "our full and complete support" for Biden's reelection.
 Party leaders aren't planning primary debates, arguing there's not enough time to build out a debate schedule.